Learning Bipedal Walking On Planned Footsteps For Humanoid Robots: Methods

 \subsection{Control Structure}

 The hierarchical control framework adopted by us consists of a higher-level RL policy that makes joint position predictions at a slow update rate of 40Hz, and a lower-level PD controller working at 1000Hz responsible for converting the desired joint positions to desired joint torques.
 The PD controller uses relatively very low gains and consequently the joint position tracking error can be significantly large.
 The policy learns to incorporate this behavior of the PD loop into its predictions, and in fact, actively uses the tracking error to generate interaction forces \cite{hwangbo2019learning}.
-We expect the controller to work in association with a planner, whose job would be to feed desired footsteps and desired heading to the HLC.
+We expect the controller to work in association with a planner responsible for feeding desired footsteps and desired root heading to the RL policy.
 Such a planner would ideally rely on effective environment perception, to dynamically plan a path for the robot to follow.
 The control structure overview is shown in Fig. \ref{figure:control_fw}.